 Exterior Barrier Treatment

 While sealing cracks and openings is a more permanent way to limit beetle entry, the approach is time-consuming and sometimes impractical.
 There can be countless cracks associated with eaves, siding, vents, etc. where insects can enter.
 On multi-story buildings, sealing becomes even more difficult.
 Fast-acting residual insecticides can be sprayed in a targeted band around windows, doors, eaves, soffits, attic vents, and other likely points of entry.

 Some of the more effective insecticides used by professionals include Demand (lambda cyhalothrin), Suspend (deltamethrin), Talstar (bifenthrin) and Tempo (cyfluthrin).
 Effective over-the-counter versions of these products include Spectracide Triazicide, Bayer Advanced Powerforce Multi-Insect Killer, and Ortho Home Defense Max.
 Purchasing these products in concentrated (dilutable) form will allow larger volumes of material to be applied with a pump-up or hose-end sprayer.

 To be effective, barrier treatments should be applied before the beetles enter buildings to overwinter.
-In Kentucky, the proper timing for such treatments is typically late-September to early October although this will vary with seasonal conditions.
-During late winter or early spring, barrier treatments are ineffective since the beetles gained entry the previous autumn.
+During late winter or early spring, barrier treatments are ineffective, as the beetles gained entry the previous autumn.